DaiwaCagney/Notes/Digital Forensic/Windows.md

 ## System Restore Points
 - Rp.log
+- change.log
 - System restore points are created when applications and unsigned drivers are installedor when auto update installation and restore operations are performed
+- view the date when the application was installed or removed
+- usually in the "System Volume Information" folder

 ## Prefetch Files
+- When a user installs, runs, and deletes an application, traces of that application can be found in the Prefetch directory
+- `C:\Windows\Prefetch`
+- `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet00x\Control\Sessio nManager\MemoryManagement\PrefetchParameters`
 - WinPrefetchView
 - Windows Prefetch Parser